mandiant/flare-fakenet-ng/docs/testing.md

 * Right-click on the network adapter and click `Properties`
 * Select `Internet Protocol Version 4 (TCP/IPv4)`
 * Click the `Advanced...` button
 * In the IP Settings tab under Default gateways, click `Add...` (or `Edit...` if a gateway is already defined)
     * In the `TCP/IP Gateway Address` dialog, enter the IP address of the FakeNet machine
     * Leave `Automatic metric` alone
     * Click the `Add` button
 * In the DNS tab, click `Add...`
     * In the `TCP/IP DNS Server` dialog, enter the IP address of the FakeNet machine again
     * Click Add
 * Save all the settings by clicking `OK`
 * Ping the FakeNet IP to ensure connectivity
 * Commence testing

+Note that you will need to copy automatically generated configuration files to the FakeNet machine during testing.
+For details, see the section titled "Using `test.py`".

 ## Using test.py